 Even if tax rates don’t rise, a conversion could still save a retiree a significant amount in taxes in retirement.
 Taxes work very differently in retirement, and it’s possible you may pay a higher effective tax rate on 401(k) or IRA withdrawals later even if your income in retirement is lower.
-While this may seem completely counterintuitive, it is an unfortunate reality that some retirees may face as outlined in our March and May articles, “Getting the Taxman Out of Your Retirement.”
+While this may seem completely counterintuitive, it is an unfortunate reality that some retirees may face as outlined in our previous two part article series, “Getting the Taxman Out of Your Retirement.”
 (You can reread those articles here).

 If you’re not sure if you can take an in-service distribution from your 401(k), 403(b), 457, or TSP plan or if you are unsure if you could potentially save thousands in taxes by converting to a Roth, consider having your personal situation reviewed by an independent investment professional who is familiar with the Pension Provision Act and advanced tax reduction planning.
-With an election next year, the tax code may change even before 2024, so planning this year may be even more important.
+Given the results of last year’s election, the tax code may change even before 2024, so planning this year may be even more important.
 Actions taken this year (or inaction taken this year) could be one of the most impactful things in determining how many individuals will live out their retirement years and the taxes they will pay in the future.

 Material discussed is meant for general/informational purposes and is not intended to be used as the sole basis for any financial decisions or be construed as advice to meet your particular needs.
 Please consult a financial professional for further information.